-Doux Shea Butter w/ Avocado Oil, Sweet Almond Oil & Coconut Oil
+Doux Shea Butter w/ Avocado, Sweet Almond & Coconut Oil

 De Salu Naturals Shea Butter is full of essential all-natural vitamin A, and our shea butter is 100 percent pure, unrefined, raw Shea Butter.
 Shea Butter is essential to aid in numerous skin conditions such as blemishes and dealing with wrinkles.
 Our Shea Butter is excellent for the prevention of stretch marks during pregnancy.

 Ingredients: Shea Butter, Avocado Oil, Almond Oil & Coconut Oil

 Healing Qualities: Shea butter is known for its healing properties that can be attributed to the presence of several fatty acids and plant sterols such as oleic, palmitic, stearic and linolenic acids.
 These oil-soluble components do not undergo saponification or convert into soap on coming in contact with alkali.
 Shea butter is more non-saponifiable than other nut oils and fats, thus imparting it a great healing potential for the skin.
 Raw, unrefined shea butter is effective in curing skin rashes, skin peeling after tanning, scars, stretch marks, frost bites, burns, athletes foot, insect bites and stings, arthritis, and muscle fatigue.